In this guide we'll be taking a look at the best Virtual Private Network (VPN) choices for Australia.

-How to choose a VPN for Australia
+How to choose a VPN in Australia

-- Based outside Australia – Ideally, you want a VPN service based outside Australia.
+Ideally, you want a VPN service based outside Australia.
 There aren't many homegrown Aussie networks but they do exist and the ones that do could be more easily required to comply with local logging laws than those overseas.

 New Zealand is the obvious server choice but further afield Hong Kong is a worthy privacy location too.
 Although Indonesia and other Asian nations may be available they could be subject to their own restrictions or censorship.

-- Price – Almost all VPN services charge in US Dollars.
+Almost all VPN services charge in US Dollars.
 The Aussie Dollar is generally strong but depending on world markets, prices can fluctuate.

-- Money back guarantee – Get a service with a decent money back guarantee.
+Get a service with a decent money back guarantee.
 Many offer 30 days.
 This gives you loads of time to test it for multiple purposes.

-Best VPN for Australia 2019
+Top VPN for Australia